Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E8C

 Memory Aid

-Real-World Application
+Real-World Example

 You're using PSK31, which changes phase at zero crossings.
 When the RF signal crosses zero, the phase shifts to the new symbol value.
 This creates smooth transitions that minimize bandwidth.
 If phase changed when the signal was at peak amplitude, it would create abrupt transitions and wider bandwidth.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-PSK, Phase shift keying, Zero crossing, Bandwidth minimization
+PSK Phase shift keying Zero crossing Bandwidth minimization

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E8C topic.